 Mexico is a mega diverse country, between 10 and 12% of the world’s species can be found in Mexico.
 The country depends greatly on the primary sector (agriculture and extensive farming), which is around 3% of the GDP.
 However, this sector’s activity has provoked the land use changes in at least ¼ of the territory.
 In a 2016 study, INEGI calculated the cost of environmental degradation and depletion, and it concluded that it was 5 times higher than the total expenditure in environmental protection.
-Therefore, BIOFIN MX is exploring innovative financial solutions beyond increasing public budget, such as public expenditure alignment, delivers better through efficient expenditure, and avoid future costs due to negative impacts.
+Therefore, BIOFIN MX is exploring innovative financial solutions beyond increasing public budget, such as public expenditure alignment, deliver better through efficient expenditure, and avoid future costs due to negative impacts.

 Prioritised Finance Solutions